 Sites of infection are

-After an incubation period of about 1 to 12 wk, a painless, red skin nodule slowly enlarges, becoming a raised, beefy red, moist, smooth, foul-smelling lesion.
+After an incubation period of about 1 to 12 weeks, a painless, red skin nodule slowly enlarges, becoming a raised, beefy red, moist, smooth, foul-smelling lesion.
 The lesion slowly enlarges, often ulcerates, and may spread to other skin areas.
 Lesions heal slowly, with scarring.
 Secondary infections with other bacteria are common and can cause extensive tissue destruction.
 Lymphadenopathy is uncommon.

-Occasionally, granuloma inguinale spreads through the bloodstream to the bones, joints, or liver; without treatment, anemia, wasting, and uncommonly death may occur.
+Occasionally, granuloma inguinale spreads through the bloodstream to the bones, joints, or liver; without treatment, anemia, wasting, and, uncommonly, death may occur.

 Granuloma inguinale is suspected in patients from endemic areas with characteristic lesions.